 OroCloud’s customer support is available for Oro authorized partners and Enterprise Edition customers.

-For support and assistance requests, there is a customer support desk that is available 24x7x365 for ticket submission and further ticket-related communication:
+For support, assistance, or security incident requests, there is a customer support desk that is available 24x7x365 for ticket submission and further ticket-related communication:

 Please find the link to the Oro Inc. support desk in your Welcome to Oro Enterprise email.